 The short answer is yes!
 Coconut meat is just as healthy, if not more so, than the coconut oil alone.
 Coconut is non-toxic to dogs, but it does contain medium chain triglycerides, which may cause some gastrointestinal upset and bloating.

 Some vets believe that the MCTs (Medium Chain Triglycerides) in coconut oil aid in digestion and can help heal digestive disorders, as well as improve brain energy and mental function in older dogs.
 Reduces coughing and helps eliminate hairballs.

 No. Coconut oil is all-natural and doesn't contain any harmful chemicals; thus, you can safely rub coconut oil on your dog's coat.
 Most dogs love the taste of coconut oil, don't worry if your dog licks it off, coconut oil is safe for your dog to ingest.

 How much coconut can I give my dog?

-It can be fed right off a spoon or drizzled onto your dog's food, with a recommended maximum daily feeding amount of around one tablespoon per 30 pounds of body weight.
+It can be fed right off a spoon or drizzled onto your dog's food, with a recommended maximum daily feeding amount of around 1 Tbsp per 30 pounds of body weight.
 As always, keep an eye out for any signs of stomach ache.
 While you're at it, coconut oil can also be used topically for additional benefits.